apollo

 How does the drug interact with Robinaxol D Tablet:

-Taking Robinaxol D Tablet with warfarin may, increase the risk of bleeding.
+Taking Robinaxol D Tablet with Panobinostat can increase the risk of bleeding complications.

 How to manage the interaction:

-There may be a possible interaction between Robinaxol D Tablet and Warfarin, but they can be taken together if a doctor has prescribed them.
-However, consult your doctor immediately if you experience unusual bleeding or bruising, vomiting, blood in your urine or stools, headache, dizziness, or weakness, contact a doctor.
-Do not discontinue any medications without consulting a doctor.
+There may be a possible interaction between Robinaxol D Tablet and Panobinostat, but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience any unusual bleeding or have other signs of bleeding like dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headaches.
+Do not discontinue any medications without consulting your doctor.

 Severe